Limpster/Fallout76LanguageChanger/README.md

 "LocaleName"="en-GB"
 ```
 #### <ins>Edit the registry via Terminal/Commandline</ins>
-  open your Terminal/Commandline and type in the follwing code (here: en-GB for english) and press Enter, the changes will be made to the registry right away!
+  open your Terminal/Commandline and type in the following code (here: en-GB for english) and press Enter, the changes will be made to the registry right away!

 ```
 %SystemRoot%\System32\reg.exe add "HKEY_CURRENT_USER\Control Panel\International" /v LocaleName /d en-GB /f
 ```
-`%SystemRoot%\System32\reg.exe` executes regedit (you can also just use reg, but in a batch environment I prefer using the whole path)
+`%SystemRoot%\System32\reg.exe` executes Regedit (you can also just use reg, but in a batch environment it’s recommended to use the full path)
 `add` adds the following Keyname, value, string etc.
 `"HKEY_CURRENT_USER\Control Panel\International"` is the keyname
 `/v` is the valuename (here: LocalName)